revily/revily/DESIGN.md

 # Design

 This document defines the actions present within each section.
+Each section follows a particular structure:

+* a top-level section identifying the described resource
+* sections for each route identifying available actions

+    ```
+    ## Foos

+    ### /foos
+      - list foos
+      - create a foo
+      - link to foo
+    ```

 ## Routes